 Ignoring for a moment that there’s no objective “better” or “worse”, I agree fully that if you classify beings according to metrics like intelligence, the amount of power at their disposal and the like, there’s necessarily one at the top of that hierarchy which far outclasses everything below it.

 This is the supreme being I believe in, which I have written about before.
-But Aquinas looks for it in the wrong place, positioning it as something separate from and the creator of all existence, rather than one in the same with it.
+But Aquinas looks for it in the wrong place, positioning it as something separate from and the creator of all existence, rather than one in the same with it and a consequence of physical laws, like us.

 That last point (#4.) also assumes that the capacity of every being is something deliberately given to it by the greatest being, which doesn’t follow, though someone living in a feudal society might consider that logical.